Travel the World With Grants Just for Educators

 Application deadline: The application cycle begins in October and ends in January.
 For a better chance of success, be sure to review the Scoring Criteria, which details how applications are evaluated.

-Fulbright Teachers for Global Classrooms Program.
-The Fulbright Teachers for Global Classrooms Program (Fulbright TGC) knows that for students to have a global perspective, their instructors need to gain one through their own international travel.
+The Fulbright Teachers for Global Classrooms (TGC) program recognizes that when educators gain firsthand international experience, they bring richer global perspectives back to their classrooms.
 Each year, about 80 educators are selected for the program (funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by the nonprofit IREX) and challenged to transform their classrooms to enhance students’ global points of view.

 The yearlong fellowship includes a free online training course plus a trip to Washington, D.C., for a collaborative Global Education Symposium.
 It culminates with a two- to three-week international trip to a TGC-selected location.
 Past countries have included Brazil, Morocco, India, the Philippines and Kazakhstan.
 Once at their destination, educators connect with local teachers and host schools to exchange ideas and even lead classes.